 As you can see, the treatment regime in the Role Three is very aggressive and very quick.
 From there, the casualty can be moved by an RAF Critical Care Air Support Team on a C17 back to the UK in 12 hours.

-So in Afghanistan today you are looking at around 12-24 hours to go from the point you detonate the IED to being back in the UK receiving world class trauma care from the start to end.
-Previously under AMS doctrine you’d have been lucky to see an unenhanced Field Hospital within 24 hours.
+So in Afghanistan today you are looking at around 12-24 hours to go from the point you detonate the IED to being back in the UK receiving world-class trauma care from the start to end.
+Previously under AMS doctrine, you’d have been lucky to see an unenhanced Field Hospital within 24 hours.

 Thus as you can see the provision of medical resources on operations in Afghanistan is a seriously complicated undertaking but which nonetheless is well exercised, aggressive, efficient, swift and well trained and equipped.
 Soldiers are surviving with wounds that just 5 years ago would have seen them classed as “unsalvageable” in that pleasant jargon of medical professionals.
-As ever, war and operations has once again bought the medical services to the fore and seen them properly resourced and enhanced from the poor state that they were allowed to fall.
+As ever, war and operations have once again bought the medical services to the fore and seen them properly resourced and enhanced from the poor state that they were allowed to fall.

 The Defence Medical Services are light years from where they stood in 2001.